-NDCF offers over 650 charitable funds that benefit North Dakota citizens and their communities.
+NDCF offers hundreds of charitable funds that benefit North Dakota citizens and their communities.
 We also create new funds based on our donors’ specific interests to benefit the causes and programs that are close to their heart.
 If you’d like to see if one of our existing funds fulfills your aim, please contact us.

 Or, if you are just starting out on your philanthropic journey, the questions below can help your general philanthropic idea take a more specific shape.

 As always, our staff is more than willing to sit down with you – over the phone or at your kitchen table – to discuss your options and help you determine the best way to accomplish what you wish.

 Things to Consider as you Ponder a Philanthropic Gift: